 Epic Card Replacements

-- Call to Arms – Call to Arms is the reason why Paladin is as strong as it is right now, so it would seriously be hard to replace this card without impacting your win rate heavily.
-If you still want to play with the deck, I’d suggest adding second copies of your other 4 mana cards, or possibly a Vinecleaver if you want to slow down the deck a bit.
+- Call to Arms – Even after the nerf, Call to Arms is still one of the most powerful cards in the deck.
+Which means that it’s still hard to replace this card without impacting your win rate heavily.
+If you still want to play with the deck, I’d suggest adding second copies of Coldlight Seer, Blessing of Kings, Fungalmancer or Vinecleaver.